jaericho/jaericho.github.io/_posts/2020-08-28-The-Big-Bang-Theory-Recut.md

 * Ep10 **The Earworm Reverberation** - Sheldon and Amy are back together.
 * Ep11 **The Opening Night Excitation** - Sheldon and Amy hook up.
 * Ep14 **The Meemaw Materialization** - Sheldon's Meemaw visits.
-* Ep15 *The Valentino Submergence - maybe, Bernadette's reveal is only at end of the ep.*
+* Ep15 *The Valentino Submergence - maybe, Bernadette's reveal is only at very end of the episode.*
 * Ep16 **The Positive Negative Reaction** - Bernadette reveals she's pregnant.
 * Ep17 *The Celebration Experimentation - maybe, funny and Adam West guest stars.*
 * Ep18 **The Application Deterioration** - Patent application.